NiviRocks/NiviRocks.github.io/index.md

-## Hello there!
+# Hello there!
 This is Nibedita Chakraborty 😎
 |Bachelors in Computer Science Engineering| Learning ML| Data Science Enthusiast|

 ## Nice to have you Aboard 🙌
-# Hope you enjoy the Journey 😉
+## Hope you enjoy my Journey 😉